AgentDeskAI/browser-tools-mcp/browser-tools-server/README.md

 2. The server will start on port 3025 by default.
 You can configure the port using the `MCP_PORT` environment variable.

+   **Important:** If you change the server port, you must also update the port in the Browser Tools Chrome Extension settings to match.
+Both the server and extension must use the same port to communicate.

 3. Install and enable the Browser Tools Chrome Extension
+   - Open Chrome DevTools (F12 or Cmd+Option+I)
+   - Select the "BrowserToolsMCP" panel
+   - In the Connection Settings section, set the Server Port if needed (default is 3025)

 4. The server exposes the following endpoints: